Get a demo of Culture Amp

 How does Creative and Media Asia compare?

-People in Creative & Media Asia were much more positive than average regarding Action, Feedback & Recognition, and Collaboration & Communication.
+People in Creative & Media Asia were much more positive than average regarding Feedback & Recognition, Service & Quality Focus, and Innovation.

-On the lower side, people in Creative & Media Asia had much lower favorable scores than average in Voice.
+On the lower side, people in Creative & Media Asia had much lower favorable scores than average in Social Connection, Voice, and Work & Life Blend.

 People in Creative & Media Asia were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 23% of people disagreeing (+0% above average).